 At a time when kids are feeling more cooped up and isolated than ever, Heartland’s unique experiential therapy program gives them a foundation for healing and connection.

 Through interventions such as creative expression, caregiving, journaling, innovative problem-solving and games, and in partnership with our rescued farm animal residents, we’re able to address the social and emotional needs of kids.
 Some examples of what our therapists address: increasing coping skills, regulating and expressing emotions, practicing self-advocacy, building social skills and setting boundaries—all with the intention for our therapy participants to go on to become involved with our humane education camps and classes, and/or volunteer at our sanctuary to become active members of Heartland’s community.

 Offered in a one-to-one setting with a member of our therapy team and the support of our animal care staff and volunteers.
 Participants will work towards individualized goals determined by the individual, caregivers, and the therapist.
+We are a Dane County Children’s Long Term Support (CLTS) provider.
 For more information, please contact therapy@

 Cancellation policy: Therapy participants must cancel before 5 pm the night before a scheduled session.
 If a session is cancelled with less than 24 hours notice, or the participant fails to show up, a refund will not be issued for that session.
 In the event of an emergency, please call Heartland at 608-440-1118 and one of our staff will follow up with you.